-s.len()
+y s.len()

 }

-Let’s break down thatis code down a bit:

-let bytes = s.as_bytes();
+Listing 4-10: The first_word function that returns a byte index value into the String argument

-Since we need to go through the String element by element and check if a value is a space, we will convert our String to an array of bytes using the as_bytes method.:
+Because we need to go through the String element by element and check whether a value is a space, we’ll convert our String to an array of bytes using the as_bytes method u.
+Next, we create an iterator over the array of bytes using the iter method w.

-for (i, &item) in bytes.iter().enumerate() {

-We will be discussing iterators in more detail in Chapter 16, bBut for now, know that iter is a method that returns each element in a collection, and enumerate wraps the result of iter and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
-This is a bit nicer than calculating the index ourselves.
+We’ll discuss iterators in more detail in Chapter 16.
+For now, know that iter is a method that returns each element in a collection, and enumerate wraps the result of iter and returns each element as part of a tuple instead.
+The first element of the tuple returned from enumerate is the index, and the second element is a reference to the element.
+This is a bit more convenient than calculating the index ourselves.

-PROD:
+PROD: Check xref

-Since usesit’s a tuple, we can use patterns, just like elsewhere in Rust.
-So we match against the tuple with i for the index and &item for a single byte.
-Since we get a reference from .iter().enumerate(), we use & in the pattern.:
+Because the enumerate method returns a tuple, we can use patterns to destructure that tuple, just like everywhere else in Rust.
+So in the for loop, we specify a pattern that has i for the index in the tuple and &item for the single byte in the tuple v.
+Because we get a reference to the element from .iter().enumerate(), we use & in the pattern.

-if item == b' ' {

-return i;

-}

-}

-s.len()

-We search for the byte that represents the space, using the byte literal syntax.
+Inside the for loop, we search for the byte that represents the space by using the byte literal syntax x.
 If we find a space, we return the position.
-Otherwise, we return the length of the string, using s.len().
+Otherwise, we return the length of the string by using s.len() y.

 We now have a way to find out the index of the end of the first word in the string, but there’s a problem.
 We’re returning a usize on its own, but it’s only a meaningful number in the context of the &String.
 In other words, because it’s a separate value from the String, there’s no guarantee that it will still be valid in the future.
-Consider this program that uses this first_word function:
+Consider the program in Listing 4-11 that uses the first_word function from Listing 4-10:

 Filename: src/main.rs